sombriks/sombriks-hq/src/assets/posts/0041-farewell-old-blog.md

 ---
 date: 2023-02-14
 tags:
-- post
+  - posts
   - misc
 ---

 ## Farewel to this blog

-I am once again change the blog.
+I am once again changing the blog.

 This version was cool, a very minimalistic [SPA](https://en.wikipedia.org/wiki/Single-page_application) and a good sample